Transport for London launches new public transport campaign

 Transport for London think Buses campaign. // Credit: Transport for London

 Recent figure show that tube passenger figures On Saturdays on the tube have surpassed 2019 levels on several occasions.
-On 17th June, Harry Styles’s concert resulted in Park Underground station recording almost 134,000 entries and exits, its highest-ever number for a Saturday.
-On 8th July, the station had 120,000 entries and exits for Blur’s concert at Wembley compared with around 50,000 on a typical Saturday.
+On 17th June, Harry Styles’s concert resulted in Underground station recording almost 134,000 entries and exits, its highest-ever number for a Saturday.
+On 8th July, the station had 120,000 entries and exits for Blur’s concert at compared with around 50,000 on a typical Saturday.

 On 1st July, the day of The London Pride parade, the network had its busiest Saturday since December 2019 with 6.9 million entries and exits on the Tube network.
-On the same weekend, the experienced the most passengers for any line on the Night Tube since the New Year, with 86,000 entries and exits between 00:30 and 04:30.
+On the same weekend, the Northern line experienced the most passengers for any line on the Night Tube since the New Year, with 86,000 entries and exits between 00:30 and 04:30.

-Over 50,000 entries and exits were made at Southfields station for three days running during the first week of the championships, almost three times its usual number.
+Over 50,000 entries and exits were made at Southfields station for three days running during the first week of the Wimbledon championships, almost three times its usual number.

 Every day between three to four million Tube journeys are made across the TfL network, about 85 per cent of pre-pandemic levels seen, and on weekdays about five million bus journeys, about 80-85 per cent of pre-pandemic levels.
-On the Elizabeth line more than 600,000 journeys on weekdays, exceeding predicted ridership levels.
+On the more than 600,000 journeys on weekdays, exceeding predicted ridership levels.

 TfL’s new campaign highlights the value and benefits that public transport offers for people with all travel needs and budgets to help them make the most of London’s summer events.
 The campaign is being promoted through digital content, radio and posters, that highlight the benefits of using public transport with its money-saving features including daily capping, off-peak times, and the bus and tram Hopper fare.